AirshipCMS/Docs/14-Page-Templates.md

 ```

 ## Viewing the Page Locally
-In Airship CMS, in the `Page Setup` section of the page you want to view locally check that the `Permalink` is written exactly as you want it to appear when someone navigates to your page.
+In Airship CMS, in the `Page Setup` section of the page you want to view locally, check that the `Permalink` is written exactly as you want it to appear when someone navigates to your page.

 ![page-setup](https://user-images.githubusercontent.com/1865400/28495696-2ddafaa2-6ef3-11e7-989d-fdd5a644800a.png)

 When you are developing locally, the url of the page will be `localhost:9001/permalink`, where `permalink` is the value you set for the page in Airship CMS.
 In this example, the permalink for the About page was set to `about` so the full url is `localhost:9001/about`.
 When you navigate to this url, you should see the contents of the `about.html` template rendered on the page.

 ![page-template-about-browser](https://user-images.githubusercontent.com/1865400/28495755-daa33442-6ef4-11e7-9712-7fef3db36fe9.png)

+---

+## Propellers
+briefly. and help.

 ---